 The attraction did come later.
 Some days I get heart flutters when I find him smiling at me (like now).
-And some days we just watch Netflix at home on a Friday night.
+And some days we just watch Netflix at home on a Friday night before we had some fun with our own quiet G-spot vibrator.
 There are even days we don’t have much to talk about, and that’s ok.
 Because to have someone who loves me as wholly me is a precious gift, and I would be an idiot to throw that away.

 When Mr. Wonderful proposed, I knew I was given the choice to continue searching for my idealistic dream man, or to marry my best friend.

 I chose the latter.